reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ## Using Apache Camel in Spring Boot
 Camel support for Spring Boot includes an opinionated auto-configuration of the Camel context and starters for many Camel components.
 The auto-configuration of the Camel context detects Camel routes available in the Spring context and registers the key Camel utilities (like producer template, consumer template and the type converter) as Spring beans.

 Let us understand this with the help of an example.
-We will set up a simple route for calling a bean method and call that route from a REST endpoint.
+We will set up a simple route for calling a bean method and invoke that route from a REST endpoint.

-Let us first create a Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.5.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=springcloudsqs&name=dynamodbspringdata&description=Demo%20project%20for%20Spring%20data&packageName=io.pratik.springdata&dependencies=web), and then open the project in our favorite IDE.
+Let us first create a Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.7.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=camelapp&name=camelapp&description=Demo%20project%20for%20Spring%20with%20camel&packageName=io.pratik&dependencies=web), and then open the project in our favorite IDE.

 ### Adding the Dependencies
 Apache Camel ships a Spring Boot Starter module `camel-spring-boot-starter` that allows us to use Camel in Spring Boot applications.